-Figure 4: A bad pixel on Hawk band 187, in a scene over water (images inverted to improve contrast on paper)

-Eagle/Hawk misalignment

-Campaigns taking place since October 2008 suffer from a problem where the Eagle and Hawk sensors' data do not line up in the level 3 mapped images.
+Figure 4: A bad pixel on Hawk band 187, in a scene over water (images inverted to improve contrast on paper) Eagle/Hawk misalignment Campaigns taking place between October 2008 and April 2009 suffer from a problem where the Eagle and Hawk sensors' data do not line up in the level 3 mapped images.
 Furthermore this does not appear to be a constant shift, but varies for different flightlines acquired on the same sortie.
 The difficulty in identifying this error source has been compounded by the fact that it first occurred in an atmospheric campaign where the instruments were imaging cloud over the ocean.
 This causes issues due to there being no suitable elevation model for the cloud surface, the possible dynamic influences and also there being no "hard targets" or vectors to use as references.
 The current theory is that this has been caused by either the Eagle or Hawk instrument becoming loose within its casing.

-Currently, data between the two sensors are being aligned by using per-line boresight corrections to try to minimise the error but may still result in differences of 2 to 8 metres at altitudes of 1000m, especially at swath edges.
+For affected flights, data between the two sensors are being aligned by using per-line boresight corrections to try to minimise the error but may still result in differences of 2 to 8 metres at altitudes of 1000m, especially at swath edges.
 The magnitude of the errors will likely increase with higher altitudes.
 Where vectors are available the absolute positional error is minimised, otherwise only the relative error between the sensors is minimised.

-The sensor has been returned to the manufacturer for repair in mid-April and should be operational again by the end of April 2009.
+The sensor was been returned to the manufacturer for repair in mid-April and was operational again in mid-May 2009.